'Not Enough Time': Census Workers Fear Rushing Count Could Botch Results

 Since then, however, only Democrats in Congress have introduced legislation that would extend legal census deadlines to allow for a longer counting timeline, while Republican leaders have signaled they're willing to cut counting short.

 "People are afraid.
-They don't want to get sick for a temporary job," says the census field supervisor in Florida.
+They don't want to get sick for a temporary job," the census field supervisor in Florida said.

 As of Aug.
 1, the bureau's payroll for the 2020 census includes more than 155,000 temporary workers — about a third of the half-million-strong workforce the bureau has said it needs to complete the count.
-While the bureau says that more than 900,000 job applicants have accepted job offers, concerns about the pandemic have led to more no-shows and drop-outs during the training process.
+While the bureau said that more than 900,000 job applicants have accepted job offers, concerns about the pandemic have led to more no-shows and dropouts during the training process.

 For past counts, the bureau has relied on retirees to help fill its pool of workers, especially during periods of low unemployment.
 But the pandemic has now made many older adults, who are at higher risk of becoming severely ill, a mismatch for conducting in-person census interviews.